-Photoshop Lightroom 3 review
+Photoshop Lightroom 3 full review

 Photoshop Lightroom 3 has a new feature list that seems modest: a handful of enhancements to the raw-image processing engine in the Develop module and a few additions to each of the core modules.
 But these small improvements are all in the service of streamlining the process of managing your photos and providing high-quality images.